eWILDFLOWER HOME PAGE SEARCH BY PLANT NAME BROWN/GREEN FLOWERS WHITE FLOWERS CONTACT US

 Ryman Creek Trail, June 16, 2005.

-The leaves of Mitella pentandra (and M. stauropetala shown below) are characteristic of many members of the Saxifrage Family shown on this web site.
-Flower stalks of Mitella pentandra are often about six-to-eight inches long and flowers are tiny works of wispy art: green, filamentary, and airy.
+The leaves of Pectiantia pentandra (and M. stauropetala shown above) are characteristic of many members of the Saxifrage Family shown on this web site.
+Flower stalks of Pectiantia pentandra are often about six-to-eight inches long and flowers are tiny works of wispy art: green, filamentary, and airy.
 The plant is less commonly noticed than Mitella stauropetala even though the two enjoy the same habitat and do grow very near each other in wetlands, moist woods, and shady areas of Spruce forests.
 Observing this flower closely may get you wet and muddy but you will be filled with wonder.

 Saxifragaceae (Saxifrage Family)